Jabulani-N/holbertonschool-higher_level_programming/python-classes/README.md

 a tuple is an ordered (the order will not change) and unchangeable list of items.

 `example_tuple = ("apple", "bannana", "cuccumber")`

+if the size is 0, only prirnt the single blank line.

+the formati of hte position is (number of blank lines above square, number of spaces before the square  starts)